 Students who are absent or truant for the day shall not participate in school activities.
-Students must meet school requirements (Grand Rapids 1⁄2 day; Bigfork full day).
-Students missing school for an excused absence will be allowed to participate in after school activities providing the absence has been excused in advance by the principal or activities director.
+Students must meet school requirements.
+Students missing school for an excused absence will be allowed to participate in after school activities provided the absence has been excused in advance by the principal or activities director.